for-the-new-order/Star-Wars-GM-Helpers/README.md

 ## How to locally start?

-Just run `npm run dev` in a terminal.
+Just run `npm run start` in a terminal.